Mparesh/mparesh.github.io/_posts/2018-09-06-Twitter-Sentiment-Analysis-Using-Microsoft-Flow-and-Power-BI.md

 **Drawbacks:**

 - Twitter connector in Flow gives no fields related to twitter user profile info.
 So I guess important fields are missed during complex analytics.
 - Power BI service has no feature of adding DAX to insert new column or measure.
-So limited scope in analysis in turn less visualization.
+So limited scope of analysis in turn less visualization.

 **References**